ms-iot/ROSOnWindows/docs/GettingStarted/SetupCD.md

 # Continuous Delivery
 Once your ROS package is built, it needs to be deployed to customers.
 ROS on Windows leverages the Chocolatey Package manager for Delivery.

 Chocolatey is an Open Source package manager for Windows, with a command line interface.
 Chocolatey packages are zip files which contain a descriptor - based on the Nuget Library manager.
-Once created, Packages are published on the Chocolatey package registry.
+Once created, Packages are published to the Chocolatey package registry.

 ## Sign up to Publish packages
 Before you can publish packages, you need to acquire an API key from Chocolatey.
-To acquire an API key, youneed to sign up for an account.
+To acquire an API key, you need to [register for an account](https://chocolatey.org/account/Register).
+Once you've registered for an account, you'll be assigned an API key, which you can assign to your local chocolatey install - and later as a Pipeline Secret.

 You can associate the API Key with your chocolatey command line tool to publish with the following command line:
 ```